 Foreclosure (Without Bankruptcy)

 A homeowner may choose to discontinue payments on the mortgage and let foreclosure proceed, without filing a bankruptcy case.
 This may be a viable option if all mortgages are nonrecourse loans and there will be no tax liability for cancellation of debt.
-(Have this analyzed by your attorney and tax advisor.)
-The homeowner could choose to maintain any credit accounts that are in good standing (such as credit cards) and live in the home for free while the foreclosure proceeds.
+(Have this analyzed by an attorney and tax professional.)
+In this scenario, the homeowner will avoid the expense of bankruptcy; avoid having a bankruptcy appear on his credit reports, and maintain open credit accounts that are in good standing.
+The homeowner can continue to live in the home for free while the foreclosure proceeds.

 Image: Kevin Saff